-Effective March 3, visitors to the Bahamas no longer have to take a rapid test on the fifth day after arrival.
+Visitors to the Bahamas no longer have to take a rapid test on the fifth day after arrival.
 They must still take a PCR test within 72 hours before travel and apply for a Bahamas Travel Health Visa,

 regardless of vaccination status.